Skip to main content

 View larger map

 Ventnor is a town in Isle of Wight with a population of 5,976 (ONS Census 2021).
 Ventnor's coastal position means good exposure to sunlight, though installations should account for higher wind loads and salt air.
 The postcode area for Ventnor is PO38.
 You'll need your full postcode when getting quotes from MCS-certified installers.
 Based on satellite data for this location, a 4kWp solar system generates approximately 4,340 kWh per year (1085 kWh/kWp).
-Isle of Wight ranks #4 in the UK for solar yield, making Ventnor an excellent location for solar panels.
+Isle of Wight ranks #4 in the UK for solar yield, which puts Ventnor among the better places in the country to fit panels.

 Save on Electricity Bills